A DCO is a Dynamic Creative Optimiser.

 Programmatic creative and DCOs are two different things, but DCOs are a subset of the other.

-DCOs are designed to streamline ad trafficking and aid creative optimization in real-time.
-They serve personalized ads based on data about the viewer at the moment of ad serving.
+DCOs are designed to streamline ad trafficking and aid creative optimisation in real-time.
+They serve personalised ads based on data about the viewer at the moment of ad serving.